 How to Choose an Online Business Analytics Program

 Though an online MBA or masters of science in business administration (MSBA) could be comparable fiscally to an on-campus degree, you may still want a solid ROI.
 Along with a university’s overall reputation, the time commitment, and the cost, here are a few other things to consider when choosing a distance learning program:

 - Will an online master’s degree in business analytics advance my career?
-Does it prepare you for industry certifications (e.g. SAS)?
+Does it prepare you for industry certifications?
 Does it allow you to apply for executive-level jobs?
 Do you want to specialize in a specific field and become a business analyst or become a marketing analyst?

 - How do the analytics courses apply to my current work?
 Strong degrees will find ways to blend your “on-the-ground” experiences with your online coursework.
 You want to be solving business problems, not just playing with numbers.